cansik/visiongraph/README.md

 - [InputExample](examples/InputExample.py) - A basic input example that determines the center if possible.
 - [RealSenseDepthExample](examples/DepthCameraExample.py) - Display the RealSense or Azure Kinect depth map.
 - [FaceDetectionExample](examples/FaceDetectionExample.py) - A face detection pipeline example.
+- [FindFaceExample](examples/FindFaceExample.py) - A face recognition example to find a target face.
 - [CascadeFaceDetectionExample](examples/CascadeFaceDetectionExample.py) -  A face detection pipeline that also predicts other feature points of the face.
 - [HandDetectionExample](examples/HandDetectionExample.py) - A hand detection pipeline example.
 - [PoseEstimationExample](examples/PoseEstimationExample.py) - A pose estimation pipeline which annotates the generic pose keypoints.